MKDAagency/reviewboost/README.md

 ![ReviewBoost Dashboard_2](assets/demo_2.png)
 ![ReviewBoost Dashboard_3](assets/demo_3.png)

-## Built by MKDA
+## About MKDA

-MKDA Digital Marketing Agency builds digital products, AI automations and marketing systems for businesses that need more visibility and better control over daily operations.
+MKDA Digital Marketing Agency builds digital products, AI automations and marketing systems for businesses that want more visibility and better control over daily operations.

 You have the project.
 We make it visible.